loskost/pandas-categorical/README.md

 But we would like to observe a different behavior:
 $$\textcolor{red}{category1} + \textcolor{green}{category2} = \textcolor{blue}{category3}$$
 $$(\textcolor{blue}{category3} = \textcolor{red}{category1} \cup \textcolor{green}{category2})$$
-As a result, you need to monitor the reduction of categories before actions such as `merge` or `concat'.
+As a result, you need to monitor the reduction of categories before actions such as `merge` or `concat`.
 ## 2. Categories type control

 When you do a type conversion